Developer(s) – Guerrilla Games

 With plenty to do throughout the game beyond the main story, it can be easily made to last at least 60 hours.
 It’s actually quite surprising to me that a game of this level of technical innovation can encompass an open world of this size.
 I was impressed with how Far Cry 4 was able to accomplish a similar feat to this, but this game goes far beyond what the latter was capable of.

 Storyline – 9/10

 The story of the games follows a young hunter named Aloy, who has been shunned her entire life as an outcast to every other tribe situated throughout her homelands.
 As she has grown up, she sets out to prove herself as a member of the Nora tribe.
 But she soon discovers that she is only part of a greater destiny, and so she sets out to uncover it, and to also uncover the history of her world.
 Horizon Zero Dawn is very much a coming of age story reminiscent of a lot of Studio Ghibli films and goes beyond that of a typical story found in many open-world games.
 It’s immersing, emotionally charged, and deals with the wonders and complications of a young woman trying to find her way in the world.
 Watching the development of Aloy’s character, in particular, was a pleasure from beginning to end.

 Originality – 8/10

-Overall Horizon Zero Dawn is one of the best games of 2017, and unanimously my favourite PlayStation 4 exclusive so far.
-I’ve been impressed with many others such as InFamous: Second Son, InFamous: First Light and The Last Guardian, but to me, this game surpasses them all, making for a better IP than Killzone ever was.
+Overall Horizon Zero Dawn is one of the best games of 2017, and unanimously my favorite PlayStation 4 exclusive so far.
+I’ve been impressed with many others such as InFamous: Second Son, Infamous: First Light, and The Last Guardian, but to me, this game surpasses them all, making for a better IP than Killzone ever was.